Gatix1/omarchy-gatix-rice/README.md

 This repository contains my personal dotfiles for Omarchy setup.

+**IMPORTANT:** My waybar config assumes you have NetworkManager and gazelle-tui installed, and it assumes your default terminal is kitty, so if it's not so, you make the change for yourself inside the config.

 **INFO:** The keybind are a little different from the originals, if you don't like them, just change them, they are located in hypr/bindings.conf.

 **SCREENSHOT**